Kotlin/dokka/docs/topics/runners/gradle.md

 </tab>
 </tabs>

-When documenting [multi-project](gradle.md#multi-project-builds) builds, you need to apply the Dokka plugin within subprojects as well.
-You can use `allprojects {}` and `subprojects {}` Gradle configurations to achieve that:
+When documenting [multi-project](gradle.md#multi-project-builds) builds, you need to apply the Dokka Gradle plugin within subprojects as well.
+You can use `allprojects {}` or `subprojects {}` Gradle configurations to achieve that:

 <tabs group="build-script">
 <tab title="Gradle Kotlin DSL" group-key="kotlin">